The Book of Spirits is by Jan-Anton van Hoek, is

 in short, spirits inherent to relative ephemeral forms of expressions of

-nature, whose importance and power are relatively place dependant.
+nature, whose importance and power are relatively place dependent.

 When associating with all spiritual beings, it is better for man to have